tinaxgao/openai/README.md

 ## Blotty the Chatbot
 Deployed at: https://replit.com/@tinaxgao/openai
 & tg-openai.netlify.app

-Blotty is a chatbot using the OpenAI API.
+Built with React and NextJS & using the OpenAI API.

-Built with React and NextJS.
+### Function
 Send Blotty a prompt as a task or question, and discover its response.